You might think that I’d recommend a thorough proofreading and editing process for every blog.

 I know you wouldn’t expect me to advocate quantity over quality, but the people you aim to serve might not get flustered over improper grammar.
 They could simply love the information you share with them and prefer that you publish as often as possible.

+Each writer’s actions when proofreading will be different.
 Consider your audience’s needs to assess your methods for producing, reviewing, and publishing content.

 3. Does your writing resonate with your readers?

 Don’t think I’ve gone soft on you.
-This is the question where I let my editor flag fly.
+This is the question where I let my Editor Flag fly.

 - What special insights do you share?